Peter-Schorn/RegularExpressions/README.md

 // reversedName = "Darwin Charles"
 ```

-### Performing regular expression replacedments with a custom closure
+### Performing regular expression replacements with a custom closure

 If you need to further customize regular expression replacements, you can use the following methods: